Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Existence of weak solutions

 \section{Existence of weak solutions}

 We now turn to the proof of the existence of weak solutions for the G-NSCH model~\eqref{eq:main1}--\eqref{eq:main4} subjected to boundary conditions

 and initial conditions

 Also, we suppose $\rho_0\ne 0$.
+In this section we take $d=3$.
 The proof of the result is quite long and technical.
-Therefore, when necessary and for the sake of clarity, we omit some proofs and give instead appropriate references.
+Therefore, when possible and for the sake of clarity, we omit some proofs and give instead appropriate references.

-\paragraph{Outline of the analysis} For readability reasons, we here present the plan we use for the analysis of the G-NSCH model.
+\paragraph{Outline of the analysis} For readability reasons, we here present the outline of the analysis of the G-NSCH model.
 We first start with the analysis of a "truncated" version of G-NSCH model in the sense that the double-well is truncated for large values of $c$ with a parameter $\eps_{Q}$.
 Then, for this fixed truncation, we prove the existence of weak solutions using the ideas of~\cite{Lions-1998-fluids,feireisl-book,abels_diffuse_2008,Miranville-2019-compressible}.
 Then, we pass to the limit $\eps_{Q}\to 0$.
-Namely, recalling that $Q(c)=\f{1}{4}c^{2}(1-c)^{2}$ we first consider $Q_{\eps_{Q}}(c)$ a smooth truncated approximation of $Q$ which satisfies
+Namely, recalling that $Q(c)=\f{1}{4}c^{2}(1-c)^{2}$ we first consider $Q_{\eps_{Q}}(c)$ a smooth truncated approximation of $Q$ that satisfies